Legislation

 - A ransom payment explanation within 30 days of payment.

-- Please review all definitions before completing any form.
+- Review all Definitions before completing any form

-- The cybersecurity incident reporting form must be completed before reporting a ransom payment or ransom explanation.
+- The Cybersecurity Incident Reporting Form must be completed before reporting a ransom payment or ransom payment explanation.

 - After submitting a form, an acknowledgement email will be sent from [email protected].
 It will include a numerical unique identifier, which will serve as proof the form was submitted and help link any subsequent reporting that may be necessary.